salesforcecli/plugin-orchestrator/messages/appframework.list.app.md

 # error.GenericError.Actions

 - Check the error message above for more details
-- Ensure that AppFramework is enabled in your org
+- Ensure that Data Cloud and Tableau Next are enabled in your org
 - Ensure that your user has the necessary permissions
 - Try running "sf org login web" to reauthenticate